microsoft/fast/docs/contributing/testing.md

 ```

 _When running as CLI, the results can be viewed as printed out to the command screen or in the cloud dashboard._

-## Setup reviews

-After development is complete it's a good idea to meet with key stakeholders for buy-in and acceptance.
-The following reviews can ensure everyone has time to evaluate and provide feedback prior to delivery.

-+ Perform a design review
-+ Perform a content review
-+ Perform a functional review
-+ Perform a performance review
-+ Perform code reviews

-Use [ngrok](https://ngrok.com/) to securely tunnel your localhost to send test links, test on virtual machines, or test on other physical devices.
-When tunneling react pages, use the following format (replacing 7001 with your port):
-`ngrok http -host-header=localhost 7001`

 ## Cross browser testing